 Dietary Deficiencies

 Calcium is an important part of the egg-laying process.
 If your hen is deficient in vitamins and minerals, specifically calcium, it can negatively impact the egg-laying process resulting in a blowout.
-Hens, especially those who lay eggs regularly, need to be given dietary supplements in addition to nutrient-rich foods.
+Hens, especially those who lay eggs regularly, need to be given dietary supplements like oyster shells in addition to nutrient-rich foods and balanced feed rations.

 Intestinal Trouble

 A build-up of stool is another major factor for prolapse vent.
 If your hen becomes impacted and is unable to pass stool, the effort to force out fecal matter can easily cause the cloaca to become exposed.
-Keeping a chicken coop clean is the best practice for encouraging your hens to have regular bowel movements.
+Keeping a chicken coop clean is the best practice for encouraging your hens to have regular bowel movements and avoid conditions like egg binding.

 Signs and Symptoms of Prolapse Vent in Chickens